-While the aggregate CPBA imbalance was acceptable on three of the four OFO days during the quarter, the net California gas production imbalance exceeded the OFO tolerance band by a significant quantity on the other OFO day, and further contributed to the operational problems that the OFO was trying to resolve.
+The net California gas production imbalance exceeded the OFO tolerance band, typically by a significant quantity, on eleven (11) of the twelve (12) OFO days.
+This further contributed to the operational problems that the OFO was trying to resolve.
 This practice can contribute to the occurrence of OFO events on consecutive days.
-To address this issue, PG&E proposed in its recently filed Gas

-Accord II-2004 testimony that CPBAs be subject to OFO noncompliance charges.
+To address this issue, PG&E proposed in its previously filed Gas Accord II-2004 application that CPBAs be subject to OFO noncompliance charges.
+This was approved by the Commission in Decision 03-12-061 and will be implemented beginning in 2004.
+PG&E will report on the impact of this provision in the next quarterly OFO report.